mahaloz/sailr-eval/README.md

 6. Rename the `*.obj` to `*.o`
 7. If step `5` failed, then just remove the preprocessor option after running once

-To run the full pipeline for Widnows targets, you must have [llvm-pdbutil](https://github.com/shaharv/llvm-pdbutil-builds) installed on the system.
+To run the full pipeline for Windows targets, you must have [llvm-pdbutil](https://github.com/shaharv/llvm-pdbutil-builds) installed on the system.